LitGroup/money.dart/README.md

 ### Currency Predicates

-To check that money value has an expected currency use methods `isInCurrency(Currency)` and `isInSameCurrencyAs(Money)`:
+To check that money value has an expected currency use the methods `isInCurrency(Currency)` and `isInSameCurrencyAs(Money)`:

 ```dart